JalanshMunshi/jalansh-munshi-v2/content/home/experience.md

     date_start: '2021-03-01'
     date_end: ''
     description: |2-
+        * Developed an Android app for a company that aims to reduce stress through wearables.
-        * Improving the credit rewards system to increase the mobile app usage for Bank of the West.
+        * Improved the credit rewards system to increase the mobile app usage for Bank of the West.
         * Simulating the state of Arizona for analysing the effects of business decisions based on past data.
         * Connected small businesses with student volunteers by developing a symbiotic web application.
         * UI developer for a web application that lets users post and explore business ideas.